peimelo/blogstrap/README.md

 ```

 Add the information below in the [credentials](https://guides.rubyonrails.org/security.html#custom-credentials) to configure the email used by the Devise
-gem (replace with the values ​​you want):
+gem (replace with the values you want):

 ```yml
 # ... your content above